skc4/llm_finetuning/README.md

 # Fine-tuning Large Language Models (LLMs) for Generative Tasks

-This project demonstrates the end-to-end process of fine-tuning pre-trained large language models (LLMs) for generative tasks using PyTorch, Hugging Face Transformers, and the Llama library.
+This project demonstrates the end-to-end process of fine-tuning pre-trained large language models (LLMs) for generative tasks (question and answer) using PyTorch, Hugging Face Transformers, and the Llama library.

 ## Project Overview

 Fine-tuning LLMs involves adjusting a pre-trained model on a relatively small dataset to specialize it for a specific task.

 This project covers:
 - Data preparation best practices for high-quality, diverse datasets.
 - Training strategies, including setting hyperparameters and using the Llama library for efficient fine-tuning.
 - Evaluation techniques for generative models, emphasizing the importance of human evaluation and error analysis.